 On the downside, the stock market is well known for periodic price corrections that can wipe 10% – 50% off the price of a share of stock.
 Although the long term trend has always been up, short term price volatility is a concern.
 In addition, shares of stock represent the common equity position in the capital stack, which means that investors are last in line to be repaid in the event of a bankruptcy.
 Although somewhat rare, total loss of capital is a possibility.

-Comparison of Historical Returns for REITs and Stocks
+REITs vs. Stocks: Comparison of Historical Returns

 The primary way to compare the success of a REIT investment against one in stocks is to analyze their historical returns.
 This can be a difficult task because there are so many REITs and companies in which stock can be purchased.
 So, to make this comparison, it is best to choose broad indices as a proxy for both REIT and stock performance.
 For a REIT, a good proxy is the FTSE Nareit U.S. Real Estate Index, which tracks the performance of US-based REITs.
 For the stock market, the S&P 500, which is a composite of the 500 largest companies, works as a good proxy.